 - Olga Panasenco (Advanced Heliophysics, USA): formation and magnetic topology, stability and eruption of solar filaments; space- and ground-based observations and data analysis.

 - Thierry Roudier (IRAP, FR): feature tracking (e.g. LCT and CST).

 - Brigitte Schmieder (LESIA, Paris Observatory, FR): spectroscopic diagnostics of the solar atmosphere; ground- and space-based joint observations and data analysis.

 - Sven Wedemeyer (ITA, Univ. of Oslo, NO): ALMA observations; structure, dynamics, and energy balance of the solar atmosphere.

 - Andrew Rodger (Glasgow): Young Scientist

 - Maciej Zapior (Ondrejov)

-The team will hold its first meeting at ISSI during 6-10 February 2017 in Bern.
+The team held its first meeting at ISSI during 6-10 February 2017 in Bern.